nila27/study/README.md

 # study

-I'm senior studying OS which is windows
+I'm senior in college studying OS which is windows